okeuday/blookup/README.markdown

 greater amount of latency when accessing the data without the data structures.

-The data structures keep all the data in large binaries due to binaries being the only data structure that is reference counted in Erlang.
+The data structures keep all the data in large binaries due to binaries being the only data type that is reference counted in Erlang.
 The large binary usage avoids any extra copying that would create extra memory consumption, so memory is conserved for a large amount of data at the expense of slower access times.